 Finance and Funding

-Higher education is (almost) free at all public universities in Baden-Württemberg.
+Actually, higher education is (almost) free at all public universities in Baden-Württemberg.
 Students are not charged any tuition fees for undergraduate studies and most graduate courses, i.e. courses that directly follow and are based upon these undergraduate studies.
 Fees are paid by the State of Baden-Württemberg instead.

-This ensures a high quality of studies, teaching and research while simultaneously guaranteeing fair access for all students regardless of their financial background.
 There are some exceptions, however: tuition fees are payable for non-consecutive master courses, which are not based upon a particular undergraduate degree, and for courses at private universities.
 These fees may amount to several thousand euros per semester.